StanfordBDHG/OpenTSLM/README.md

 OpenTSLM is designed to work with Llama and Gemma models, with Llama 3.2 1B as the default.
 These models are stored in Hugging Face repositories which may require access permissions.
 Follow these steps to gain access and download:

 1. **Request Access (for Llama models)**
-   Visit the Llama model repository (e.g., https://huggingface.co/meta-llama/Llama-3.2-1B) and request access from Meta.
-Gemma models may also require access permissions.
+   Visit the Llama model repository (e.g., https://huggingface.co/meta-llama/Llama-3.2-1B) or Gemma models repository (https://huggingface.co/google/gemma-3-270m) and request access from Meta.

 2. **Authenticate with Hugging Face**
    Log in to your Hugging Face account and configure the CLI: